faiverson/efooball/README.md

 ## About Martes de PES

-- The last thing is done was the HomePage
+- The last thing is done was the Player Stats

-- Next Step is to check: Player Stats, Random, Libertadores and Sudamericana sections
+- Next Step is to check: Random, Libertadores and Sudamericana sections